-What is computer science?
+What is Computer Science?

-Types of Computer Science Internships
+Best Computer Science Internships

 Front End Engineering Intern

 During your computer engineering internship, you’ll work side-by-side with industry professionals.
 You’ll have the opportunity to gain valuable experience, help create new systems, and work through real-world challenges.

 Backend Engineering Intern